AdeTeslim/therabot_ui/README.md

 - 💬 Chat interface built for comfort and simplicity
 - 📝 Journaling & reflective conversation
 - 🚀 Deployed backend using FastAPI and Groq's powerful LLM
-- 🌍 Frontend hosted on GitHub Pages
+- 🌍 Frontend hosted on Netlify

 ---